cviebrock/eloquent-taggable/README.md

     $ composer require cviebrock/eloquent-taggable:^3.0
     ```

-2. Unless you are using Laravel 5.5 and it's package auto-discovery, you will
-need to add the service provider to `config/app.php`:
+2. Add the service provider to `config/app.php`:

     ```php
     # Add the service provider to the `providers` array